 “When I first left home in 1988 there was no internet, no skype or google maps…I jumped with a leap of faith and have never looked back.
 Start somewhere you feel comfortable and then venture into deeper waters.
 You may find you are stronger swimmer than you ever thought possible.”

-Writer gone astray, Neetole, 27, has worked for Times Internet Limited (TOI digital branch), Tehelka and Youth Ki Awaaz in her career.
+Writer went astray, Neetole, 27, has worked for Times Internet Limited (TOI digital branch), Tehelka and Youth Ki Awaaz in her career.
 But that is past.
-She quit her job in June, this year, before she started travelling full time.
+She quit her job in June, this year before she started travelling full time.
 She has big plans.
 She dreams to be the next Paul Theroux.

 What Does Travelling Teach Us: I travel to bring out the best and the worst in me.
 I travel to love the differences and also be shocked by it.
 I travel to challenge myself.
 To create a daily dose of adventure for myself and to drift from here to there collecting stories.
 I can tell in all the ‘parties’ where people sip margaritas.

 Your Solo Travel Tip For Other Women: Everyone will have a different set of rules for you.
 A set of ‘safety’ advice.
 Such as it’s not safe to stay here.
 This is not a tourist place.
 It’s not okay to wear that here.
 Or it’s not okay to speak like that.
 People here are not used to feminism or some such nonsense.
 Balls to that.
 Make your own rules yo.
 That’s the point of travel anyway.
 If you find yourself confirming then know that you are doing it wrong.

 “Remember, bad decisions always lead to good adventures; And people are not as bad as you think they are.
 Trust them.
 Talk to them.”

 Léa, 23, from France, had just finished her Master’s degree in Intercultural Relationships, when she got a six-month internship in Vietnam – a perfect excuse for her to amble.
 She loves travelling.
 And she always finds a way to travel more.